ghostdevv/neru/README.md

 # Neru Monorepo

+> Neru is still a work in progress!

 Neru is the lightweight file router for your favourite backend frameworks.
 In this repo you can find the code for neru and it's related packages.

 # Packages